10 most popular interior design styles

 Scandinavian style is a further simplification of the mid-century interior design which recreates the simplicity of life in the Nordic countries.
 With sculptural furniture and simple lines and forms, it puts emphasis on functionality which is perfectly fused with style and elegance.
 Washed out and all-white palettes combined with natural elements and some sleek and modern accent pieces, Scandi style is spacious, natural and based on clearing of the unnecessary clutter.

-With warm, earthy colours matched with worn-out ornamental wooden furnishing, French country style is rooted in the idea of rural idyllic farmhouse.
-Reproducing sensibility of warmth and closeness, it relies on warm colours such as red, yellow and gold, with natural materials and porcelain ornaments complementing them perfectly.
+With warm, earthy colours matched with worn-out ornamental wooden furnishing, French country style is rooted in the idea of the rural idyllic farmhouse.
+The reproducing sensibility of warmth and closeness, relies on warm colours such as red, yellow, and gold, with natural materials and porcelain ornaments complementing them perfectly.

-Care-free, vivid, rich in colour and detail, almost hippie in appearance, Bohemian style is truly playful and has very little rules.
-Vintage furniture and light fixtures do play an important part in its aesthetic, as does the abundance of textiles, rugs, pillows and details which seem to be brought from secluded flea markets or exotic travels.
+Care-free, vivid, rich in colour and detail, almost hippie in appearance, Bohemian style is truly playful and has very few rules.
+Vintage furniture and light fixtures do play an important part in its aesthetic, as does the abundance of textiles, rugs, pillows, and details which seem to be brought from secluded flea markets or exotic travels.

-Rustic style looks to nature to inspiration and it absolutely adores raw unfinished beauty of wood or stone.
-With abundance of outdoor accessories such as flowers, branches or logs of wood it tries to recreate a rural sensibility.
+The rustic style looks to nature for inspiration and it absolutely adores raw unfinished beauty of wood or stone.
+With an abundance of outdoor accessories such as flowers, branches, or logs of wood it tries to recreate a rural sensibility.
 Today, however, it is commonly mixed with modern furnishing and accessories, giving it a specific and unique style and aesthetical expression.